 Master Class: Scene Study

-Remy Bumppo returns with its extremely popular scene study class designed for the working professional actor.
-This class provides the opportunity to work with eight professional Chicago directors on a variety of materials – each week the director will choose scenes and/or monologues for each student in the class.
+Remy Bumppo returns with its scene study class designed for the working professional actor.
+This class provides the opportunity to work with four professional Chicago directors on a variety of materials – each week the director will choose scenes and/or monologues for each student in the class.
 Over the course of the class, every student will experience multiple in-depth approaches to scene work.
+This March, we are running TWO sessions of this class, one on Mondays and one on Tuesdays.
+Please register for the day that is most suitable for your schedule!
+The Guest Directors will be the same for both sessions.

 TIME: 6:00-9:00 pm